delphic-digital/Skeletor/README.md

 > And in the Sass way merge them."
 > — J.R.R.
 Tolkien

+The main.scss file is the hub for all of your partial stylesheets (which are denoted by the underscore in their filenames).

 As with all Delphic projects, we follow the [mobile first](http://www.html5rocks.com/en/mobile/responsivedesign/) mantra.